Maple Leafs clinch Stanley Cup Playoff berth for 8th straight season | NHL.com

 The Maple Leafs (43-23-9), who were off Friday, qualified for the eighth straight season when the Washington Capitals lost to the Carolina Hurricanes and the Detroit Red Wings lost to the New York Rangers.

-Toronto, which has won three games in a row, next plays against the Montreal Canadiens at Bell Center on Saturday (7 p.m.
+Toronto next plays at the Montreal Canadiens on Saturday (7 p.m.
 ET; CBC, TVAS, SN).
-The Maple Leafs are third in the Atlantic Division, two points ahead of the Tampa Bay Lightning, who also clinched on Friday, and six points behind the second-place Florida Panthers.
+The Maple Leafs are third in the Atlantic Division, two points ahead of the Tampa Bay Lightning, who also clinched Friday, and six points behind the second-place Florida Panthers.

 The Maple Leafs have won 21 of 31 games (21-9-1) since Jan.
 21 after winning half of their first 44 games (22-14-8).

-Auston Matthews leads the Maple Leafs and the NHL with 63 goals and leads the Maple Leafs with 99 points.
+Auston Matthews leads the NHL with 63 goals and leads Toronto with 99 points.

 William Nylander is second on the Maple Leafs with an NHL career-high 95 points (40 goals, 55 assists) and is one goal from a career high.
 Mitch Marner is third with 76 points (25 goals, 51 assists).